Flexible & Reliable Seattle K12 Field Trip School Bus and Charter Bus Rentals

 Located on Pier 59 on the Elliott Bay Waterfront, the Seattle Aquarium offers students the chance to explore a Puget Sound tidal pool and examine a variety of ocean life for themselves.
 At $10 per ticket, field trip ticket prices are significantly lower than regular admission costs and apply to all groups of 10 or more that have preregistered.
 Every day the aquarium offers live story events for younger children, interactive activities featuring scuba divers, mammals, and octopuses, and also several classroom programs for educators to choose from.
 These programs are organized by age group, and It’s recommended to register at least two weeks before your desired field trip date to confirm space within the program that’s best for your group.

-Seattle Chocolate Factory
+Seattle Chocolate Company

 The Seattle Chocolate Company factory offers tours that begin in a classroom setting where students can learn about the history and farming of chocolate.
 Beginning with actual cocoa pods and dried beans for participants to hold and engage with, the tour proceeds through the factory where students can watch candy being made and packaged.
 Throughout the tour, participants receive chocolate samples (perhaps the best part!), and every tour concludes with a special chocolate tasting.
 Tours last fifty minutes, cost $10 per person, and are designed for groups of up to 16 people.
 If your class size is larger, be sure to call ahead to arrange for special accommodations.